Young children's clothing and footwear (VAT Notice 714)

-You cannot zero rate articles of clothing which are sold in one size only and that are suitable for both children and adults.
-Articles that stretch to fit, such as some sportswear, can be zero-rated provided the garment is designed to fit a body size in accordance with paragraph 4.2.2.
+You cannot zero-rate articles of clothing which are sold in one size only and that are suitable for both children and adults.
+Articles that stretch to fit, such as some sportswear, can be zero-rated as long as the garment is designed to fit a body size in accordance with paragraph 4.2.2.

 HMRC will accept that footwear is designed for young people when the following measurements are met:

-- boys shoes - up to and including size 6½
+- boys shoes — up to and including size 6 and a half

 - girls court shoes (that is a low cut shoe without straps or other fastenings) — up to (and including) size 3

-- other girls shoes - up to (and including) size 3, and sizes 3½ to 5½ as long as the heel height does not exceed the sole depth by more than 4cm (approx 1⅔ inches)
+- other girls shoes — up to (and including) size 3, and sizes 3 and a half to 5 and a half as long as the heel height does not exceed the sole depth by more than 4cm (approximately 1 and two-third inches)

 4.3.1 American and continental sizing equivalents